Omen-Devs/example_code/README.md

-# example_code
+# How to use...
-If you wish to make commands for the Essentials discord bot (aka omen), then use this starter pack to test your code against our core handler (some of it)
+If you need help dm me Electro Cloud#9999 on discord or make an issue.
+To submit code either tell us directly or fork the code and send us what you made!